nf-core/metaboigniter/docs/usage.md

 library_description_neg: "path/to/table.csv"
 ```

+## Parameter groups

-The way to set the parameters are to use [nf-core](https://nf-co.re/metaboigniter/parameters) and set the desire parameters in their dedicated group.
+The way to set the parameters is to use [nf-core](https://nf-co.re/metaboigniter/parameters) and set the desire parameters in their dedicated group.

 Here we mention the parameter groups for the positive mode only.
-The parameters for the negative ionization mode can be set simiarly.
+The parameters for the negative ionization mode can be set similarly.
 One just need to look for `negative` instead of `positive`:

 * _Control parameters_